You are here

 Student ID (U Card)

-Your U Card serves as your student ID and gives you access to free DTA bus rides, checking out books at the library and Campus Cash.
+Your U Card serves as your student ID and gives you access to free Duluth Transit Authority bus rides, checking out books at the library, and Campus Cash.
 For more information, see the U Card office.

 You can bring a copy of your class schedule to the lower level bookstore to purchase books for your courses as soon as possible.
 Bookstore staff members can assist you in locating the books required for your classes.